alex10791/personal-blog/_backgammon/2023-01-23-floating-reference-point-colorless-pip-counting.md

     </tr>
 </table>

-Now we can see that 5 and 7 are 1 pip away from our reference point on opposite directions, so we can elliminate an equal number of checkers on each side.
-Now it happens that there is 2 checkers on each point so we can elliminate them all.
+Now we can see that 5 and 7 are 1 pip away from our reference point on opposite directions, so we can eliminate an equal number of checkers on each side.
+Now it happens that there is 2 checkers on each point so we can eliminate them all.
 This is true for the 4 and 8 points and the 17 and 21 points.
 So lets remove those as well.

 <table>
     <tr>